eversinc33/eversinc33.github.io/content/posts/sliver.md

 ## Extending Sliver

-Using armory, Sliver's built-in repository for extensions, we can easily install extensions, such as a keylogger, Beacon-Object-Files or aliases for several well-known .NET-based tools.
+Using armory, Sliver's built-in repository for extensions, we can easily install extensions, such as a keylogger, some Beacon-Object-Files or aliases for several well-known .NET-based tools.

-Aliases are basically a thin wrapper around `execute-assembly`.
-As such, instead of having to type out `execute-assembly /path/to/sharphound`, I can now simply type `sharp-hound-3`.
+Aliases are basically wrappers around `execute-assembly`.
+As such, instead of having to type out `execute-assembly /path/to/sharphound`, you can then simply type the name of the wrapper, e.g. here with SharpHound:

 ![](/bloodhound.png)

 Aliases for your own tools can be quickly created, as they are just a [json-file that describes the assembly](https://github.com/BishopFox/sliver/blob/928faad39a07e999bb67d4d66054052387342f5c/client/command/exec/msf-inject.gos).

-Another way to use armory is that you as a team could set up your own armory-repository that includes your internal tooling and that can be used by all operators.
+Another fun way to use armory is that your team could set up your own armory-repository, that includes your internal tooling and can be used by all operators.

 ## Other takeaways